Imaging Services at Sarah D. Culbertson Memorial Hospital incorporates state-of-the-art imaging in a personalized and

 - Quiet Technology to reduce acoustic noise

-In addition, this new system delivers uncompromised Imaging capability to help your physician make definitive diagnosis.
+In addition, this new system delivers uncompromised Imaging capability to help your physician make a definitive diagnosis.
 Experience the balance of advanced technology and comfort during your next MRI exam.

 The MRI mobile unit visits Culbertson Memorial Hospital each Wednesday and Saturday.
 To schedule an appointment, please call Culbertson at (217) 322-4321, ext.
 5271.